sql-machine-learning/elasticdl/doc/architecture_design.md

 ![component_architecture](/doc/figures/component_architecture.jpg)

+ElasticDL uses the master-worker architecture.
 The master node plays the master role in two aspects.

 1. It's the master of the cluster.
-It manages the lifecycle of the worker node.
-Start the worker pod, listen to the pod event and relaunch the killed worker if necessary.
+It manages the lifecycle of the worker pod, starts the worker pod, listens to the pod event and relaunches the terminated worker pod if necessary.
 2. It's the master of the model training process.
    * Shard the training/evaluation data
    * Generate the training/evaluation task from the sharded data